Bandwidth/bandwidth.github.io/campaigns/guides/bandwidth10dlcCampaignImportApiGuide.md

 ```

 {% endextendmethod %}
 _Note_: There are many line options you can add to a TN.
-This section showed just how turn SMS on, and assign a Campaign ID.
-For more detailed documentation on other kinds of TN Option Orders, please - <br/>
+This section showed just how to turn SMS on and assign an A2P Campaign ID.
+For more detailed documentation on other types of TN Option Orders, please - <br/>
 1. Go to the [Dashboard REST API Documentation](../../numbers/apiReference.md)<br/>
 2. Click on the /Accounts section<br/>
 3. Scroll until you see /accounts/{accountId}/tnoptions<br/>